On january 30th 2016, I wrote a post titled "The great challenge: Donville VS Penetrator".

 There's been manipulation by the media.
 Well, the media didn't know, but they manipulated us after being manipulated by Goodman.
 Only 24 hours after excitation, there’s been dilution.

-I dislike dilution because it reduces the value of our shares.
-But I dislike dilution even more because it’s often related to that kind of trick.
-Pump the price of the shares, then launch the operation.
+more because it’s often related to that kind of trick.
+Pump the price of

 Well, this time, I THINK it’s different.
 I really believe that Knight is going to deploy the huge amount of money they have.